sfigg/commercialization-public/manufacture/iot/add-a-driver-to-an-image.md

 **Check to see if your driver works**

-1. Use the procedures in the [Hello, Blinky! lab](https://developer.microsoft.com/windows/iot/samples/driverlab3) to test your driver.
+1. Use the steps in the [Toaster Driver sample](https://github.com/Microsoft/Windows-driver-samples/tree/6c1981b8504329521343ad00f32daa847fa6083a/general/toaster/toastDrv) to test your driver.

 ## <span id="Next_steps"></span><span id="next_steps"></span><span id="NEXT_STEPS"></span>Next steps